 GUADALUPE VALLEY STEWARDS

 Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is a small stream and wetland that has been lovingly restored by volunteers.
 The valley was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh mingling with the San Francisco Bay.
 A joint project with the City of Brisbane, this gem is also a Pacific chorus frog habitat, ringing with delightful "ribbits"!
-Guadalupe Valley Stewards meet on Tuesday mornings from 10:00 AM 12:00 PM to keep this area clean of debris and invasive plants.
-Bring boots if you have them!
-Tools and snacks will be provided.
+Guadalupe Valley Stewards meet on Tuesdays from 10:00 AM 12:00 PM to plant native vegetation and remove debris and invasive plants.
 Check our events page to find directions to the work site each week.

 fridays and saturdays in South san francisco

-Our South San Francisco Weed Warriors restore sensitive butterfly habitat on the south slope of the mountain.
-Work involves removal of invasive non-native species from grassland areas.
-The south slope of the mountain still has the largest areas of grasslands that are prime habitat for both the Mission Blue and Callippe Silverspot butterflies.
+South San Francisco Weed Warriors protect sensitive butterfly habitat from detrimental invasive plants on the grassy south slopes of San Bruno Mountain.
+The sweeping prairies are prime habitat for both the endangered Mission Blue and Callippe Silverspot butterflies.